Flash flooding forces evacuation of elementary school in western Maryland

 She said the evacuated students were taken to higher ground and sheltered in a church building, where they would be kept safe by teachers and staff until their parents could pick them up.

-With a population under 2,000 people, Westernport is located in far western Maryland along the West Virginia border.
-Its downtown was built around where Georges Creek flows into the North Branch Potomac River.
+With a population under 2,000 people, Westernport is located in the far corner of western Maryland.
+Its downtown took shape in a valley where George’s Creek flows into the North Branch Potomac River.

 The National Weather Service reported widespread flash flooding in the area Tuesday afternoon.

+“We are closely monitoring the flood conditions that are present across Western Maryland due to heavy rainfall, especially in Allegany County,” Gov. Wes Moore said in a social media post, adding that the state and local authorities were actively responding to the inundation.

-Hamilton said she’s trying to get in touch with Maryland’s governor to request emergency assistance.
-She said the last time the town suffered devastating flooding was in 1996.
+Hamilton said the last time Westernport suffered from devastating floods was in 1996.

 “But we’re strong and we always build back,” she said.